fabienb4/meteor-jsdoc/README.md

 > meteor-jsdoc uses the development version of jsdoc to provide better support for new Javascript syntax.
 You might encounter errors due to jsdoc itself, not meteor-jsdoc.
 Be sure to check the known [issues](https://github.com/jsdoc3/jsdoc/issues).

-> Windows support is still in the early stage, but please do report anything that isn't working properly.

 **Table of Contents**

 - [Features](#features)